xpdavid/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should work without any dependency on other softwares
+6. Should work by using `java` command in terminal without installation
+7. Should have tolerable response time
+8. Should recover from the case that the storage file is deleted while the programme is running.

 ## Appendix D : Glossary